Frequently Asked Questions ...and a few infrequent ones

 What can I bring onto Festival grounds?

-Chairs are not provided in the Premium General Admission and General Admission seating areas.
+Chairs are not provided in the General Admission seating area.
 Fans must bring their own chair; carrying it in and out of the Festival grounds each night.
 Bring your standard height (no taller than 40 inches) foldable outdoors chair, the one you take out camping!
 High-back, sand, reclining, double and extra-wide chairs and blanket seating are not permitted.

 Digital, film and disposable cameras.
 Please do not bring any professional-grade equipment such as GoPros or SLR cameras.

 Service animals are defined by the ADA as dogs that are independently trained to do work or perform duties for people with disabilities.
 Service dogs will be allowed to enter with their owner.
 Service animals must be cared for and under the control of their handler at all times.
 Pets that provide comfort or emotional support are not considered service animals and will not be allowed in the Festival.

 Medium-sized backpacks, purses and fanny packs.